Sealed-Intelligence/Sealed-Intelligence/docs/admin_guide/production_deployment.md

 ### Step 6: Deploy
 - Start Sealed Intelligence + Caddy: `docker compose up -d`
 - Check Status: `docker compose ps -a`
 - If the Sealed Intelligence container status is "Exited", you can use `docker compose logs sealed-intelligence` to see the logs and troubleshoot the issue.
+After troubleshooting you can restart that container using `docker compose restart sealed-intelligence`
 - Follow Caddy logs: `docker compose logs -f caddy`
 If DNS and ports are correct, Caddy will automatically obtain and renew TLS certificates.
 - Verify deployment is working by browsing `https://<your-domain>`